Over the 25 years I have taught CFA® review classes I have found common success factors to passing the exam.

 Lastly, repetition of problem sets, previous CFA® morning essay exams, end of chapter questions and CFA®mock exams under time constraint helps the candidate recognize how the material will be asked by the CFA Institute on exam day thus increasing the likelihood of being able to answer the question quickly.
 Many candidates say that speed is extremely necessary on exam day (see the first point above yet again).

-The Core Curriculum Slide Book was diligently and passionately built over 8 months after 22 years of experience teaching the Level III CFA® Program curriculum.
+The Core Curriculum Slide Book was diligently and passionately built over several years after 22 years of experience teaching the Level III CFA® Program curriculum.
 Alternative review provider slides are constructed with many different “contractors” building different slide decks for various topics without regard to continuity or context of the Level III CFA® Program curriculum and are rarely updated from year to year.
 Details matter and many slide presentations shy away from those details as to reduce seminar time and reduce confusion for instructors.
 LevelUp Slides are comprehensive and detailed with full regard to details required to solve afternoon item sets.
 One candidate called them the “Mercedes class” slides.

 The LevelUp BootCamps many different facets that we attack.
 The first is covering the Level III CFA® Program curriculum.
 We do this by using the Core Curriculum Slide Book®.
 The Core Curriculum Slide Book covers in detail the readings and topics in the CFA Program curriculum.
 The unique approach uses color codes to indicate relative importance and pictures to help with memory recall.
 Black and white slides with bullet points will put anyone to sleep after the first hour.
 Educational research shows that associating a concept with color or a picture increases retrievability.
 That retrievability is critical on exam day.